Sonia Martínez: Decline and death

 As a consequence of these problems and some personal crises, Martínez became a heroin addict, and was diagnosed as being HIV-positive in 1990; she contracted HIV through intravenous drug use.
-Some people, including the pop composer José María Cano, tried to help her with detoxification treatments, and Martínez played her last cinema role in 1994.
-Her health was too damaged by HIV, and she died of AIDS-related complications on September 4, 1994, after becoming a target for gossip and sensationalist media, including the new TV networks that broke the TVE's monopoly in 1989–1990.
+Some people, including the pop composer José María Cano, tried to help her with detoxification treatments, and Martínez played her last film role in 1994.
+Her health was too damaged by HIV, and she died of AIDS-related complications on September 4, 1994, after becoming a target of tabloid media, including the new TV networks that broke the TVE's monopoly in 1989–1990.

 Cano, after his music career, started a new life as a London-based painter and painted Take a walk on the wild side, a painting inspired by Martínez.
 The artwork was introduced in 2007 during an anti-drug campaign.